Skip to content

 Deprivation of assets is where a person intentionally deprives themselves of or decreases their assets to reduce the amount they are charged for their care.

 It is common for people to give money or assets to family members at any stage in their life.
-However, if a gift or transfer of assets occurs when a person expects they may need care and support in the future, this can cause problems.
+However, if a gift or transfer of assets occurs when a person already has care needs or expects they may need care and support in the future, this can cause problems.

 It may be useful to refer to our list of Abbreviations Used in Community Care Law and Abbreviations Used in SEN and Disability Law.